JayeshPillai/manhole-website/about.md

 <figure class="align-center" style="width:100%; max-width:300px;">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/img/mvrimages/manhole_title_hindi.png" alt="">
 </figure>

-## **Manhole - The Project at Large**
-‘Manhole’ is a three-part incremental project involving i) VR ii) Graphic Novel and iii) Animated Feature Film.
-VR film is the short form reality segment of the Project.

 > **Disclaimer:** This is a work of fiction.
 Names, characters, businesses, places, events, locales, and